soynatan/django-easy-audit/README.rst

 3. Run 'python manage.py migrate easyaudit' to create the audit models.

 4. That's it!
-Now every CRUD event on your whole project will be registered in the audit logs, which you will be able to query from the Django admin app.
-Additionally, this app will also log everytime a user logs in, out or fails to login.
+Now every CRUD event on your whole project will be registered in the audit models, which you will be able to query from the Django admin app.
+Additionally, this app will also log all authentication events and all URLs requested.